League:

 sleeves

-It seems that for the TV games, a plain goalkeeper jersey was worn.
+It also appears that for these fixtures, the goalkeeper jersey was unsponsored.

 Huddersfield